 Action-packed.
-Although I am a huge fan of Reilly’s work, I wasn’t expecting that much from this little novella – I honestly didn’t think the Scarecrow story (normally chunky, around 500 pages) would translate well into novella format — I was wrong.
+Although I am a huge fan of Matthew Reilly’s work, I wasn’t expecting that much from Hell Island.
+I honestly didn’t think the Scarecrow story (normally chunky, around 500 pages) would translate well into novella format — I was wrong.

 Reilly has managed to retain all the great qualities of the Scarecrow series in this short and punchy story – an exotic location, our favourite characters Scarecrow and Mother, the dry humour and unspoken communication between characters, life or death predicaments, the doublecross/twist and the never-say-die attitude.

 I consumed this in audiobook format so credit also goes to the narrator Sean Mangan who built the intensity well and displayed excellent timing in delivery of the battle scenes.

 This is a quick read or listen that I highly recommend for fans of the previous books in the Scarecrow series.

 UPDATE: Hell Island was reprinted in 2007 due to growing demand for this rare Shane Schofield story.

 BOOK RATING: The Story 4 / 5 ; The Writing 4 / 5

 Get your copy of Hell Island from:

 We have also reviewed many other Matthew Reilly books including The Three Secret Cities, The Four Legendary Kingdoms, The Great Zoo of China, Scarecrow and the Army of Thieves, The Five Greatest Warriors, The Six Sacred Stones and Seven Ancient Wonders.
 Although read prior to this website’s existence Hover Car Racer and my first ever Reilly title Ice Station are highly recommended also.

 This book completes my reading of Matthew Reilly’s Scarecrow Series and so counts towards my participation in the Finish That Series Challenge – 1st series completed.